plancherb1/academic-kickstart/content/publication/AccellRBDGrad/index.md

 ---
-title: "Accelerating Robot Dynamics Gradients: Hardware-Software Co-Design on a CPU, GPU, and FPGA"
+title: "Accelerating Robot Dynamics Gradients on a CPU, GPU, and FPGA"
 authors:
 - admin
 - Sabrina Neuman